We compare two of the top trading sites for cryptocurrency, KuCoin VS Binance 2022, in terms of

 KuCoin VS Binance Country and Coin Support

 Both Binance and Kucoin support many markets and many cryptocurrencies.
-As you can see in the table below, Binance supports more markets but KuCoin supports more altcoins.
+The table below shows that Binance supports more needs, but KuCoin supports more altcoins.

 If you are about to trade small altcoins and find hidden gems to have the chance for the 100x, you probably want to have an account with KuCoin.